johnnyferns14/milestone-project-3-recipe/README.md

         4. As a first time visitor, I want to be able to add my own content to the website.

-        5. As a first time visitor, I want to be able to register on the site.
+        5. As a first time visitor, I want to be able to easily login and logout from the site.

-        6. As a first time visitor, I want to be able to easily login and logout from the site.
+        6. As a first time user, I want to be able to use the website on all devices.

     -   #### Returning Visitor Goals